 This Pasta with Chipotle Cream Sauce will change up your basic pasta routine.
-Smoky chipotle peppers lend a bit of heat while the cotija cheese makes it incredibly creamy and delicious.
-It’s a perfect #MeatlessMonday option!
+Smoky chipotle peppers lend a bit of heat while the cotija cheese makes it incredibly creamy & delicious.

 With quick look at this dish, you might be led to believe that it’s just another basic tomato sauce, with some cheese and basil sprinkled on top.
 But with that first taste, you’ll know it’s anything but!